top of page

 One such method is Mnemonics.
 This is a memory technique that helps you remember information by associating it with something else.
 You can use acronyms, rhymes, songs, pictures or stories to help you remember facts, dates, names or formulas.

-For example, when my daughter was taking her English Literature IB exam, she used this memory technique and ended up getting the highest grade of the class !
-After she had passed her exam, her teacher even asked her to share her memory techniques to her Year 12 students.
+For example, when my daughter took her English Literature IB exam, she used this memory technique and ended up getting the highest grade of the class!
+After she had passed her exam, her teacher even asked if she could share her memorisation techniques to the Year 12 students.

 Mnemonics can make learning more fun and effective by using your imagination and creativity.